Sky · 0→1 Product · Multi-device · Social

 What I took from it

 Getting it shipped was its own design problem.
-Navigating across Sky's product, design, and engineering teams, each with their own priorities and ways of working, meant the hardest constraints weren't always technical.
+Five teams, each with their own priorities and ways of working.
+The hardest constraints were rarely the technical ones.